 Carol Schmidlin is the President of Franklin Planning and has been advising clients on how to grow and preserve their wealth for 20 years.
 In addition to her financial planning practice, she is the founder of FedSavvy® Educational Solutions, which provides Financial and Retirement Literacy Programs for Federal Employees.
 Follow FedSavvy® Educational Solutions on Facebook for the most up to date information.
 Contact Carol at (856) 401-1101 or visit FranklinPlanning.com.

 Bob Gilson is a consultant with a specialty in working with and training Federal agencies to resolve employee problems at all levels.
 A retired agency labor and employee relations director, Bob has authored or co-authored a number of books dealing with Federal issues and also conducts training seminars.

-Mathew B. Tully is Founding Partner of Tully Rinckey PLLC.
-He concentrates his practice on representing military personnel and federal government employees.
-To schedule a meeting with one of the firm’s federal employment law attorneys call (202) 787-1900.
+Mathew B. Tully is a founding partner of Tully Rinckey PLLC.
+He concentrates his practice on representing federal government employees and military personnel and can be reached at [email protected].
+To schedule a meeting with one of the firm’s federal employment law attorneys call 202-787-1900.
 The information in this column is not intended as legal advice.

 Jason Visner is a financial advisor with Brook Federal Advisors, and works with federal employees to optimize their retirement benefits.
-The process starts with a complementary analysis of the complete federal benefit package, and then builds an overall retirement plan on that foundation.
+The process starts with a complimentary analysis of the complete federal benefit package, and then builds an overall retirement plan on that foundation.
 He can provide recommendations on FERS or CSRS annuities, survivor benefits, military/LEO service, FEHB, FEGLI, TSP, IRAs, annuities, and social security.
 He can be reached at 262-456-5514 or brookfed.com.